-Programme of Study: Mode B / Pure Research
+Programme of Study: Pure Research

-- Candidates must complete Postgraduate Induction which takes place during the week beginning September 12, 2022. - Candidates must fulfil the requirements of PG464: Research in Theology: Historical and Methodological Approaches, and work for at least three semesters under the direction of a permanent member of the Faculty of Theology. - The subject of the dissertation requires the approval of the relevant Head of Department. - The length of the dissertation shall be approximately 40,000 words, exclusive of footnotes and bibliography. - Candidates shall be required to submit their dissertations within three years.
-Extensions will be granted only in exceptional circumstances.
+- Candidates must complete Postgraduate Induction which takes place during the week beginning September 18, 2023. - Candidates must fulfil the requirements of PG464: Research in Theology: Historical and Methodological Approaches, and work for at least three semesters under the direction of a permanent member of the Faculty of Theology. - The subject of the dissertation requires the approval of the relevant Head of Department. - The length of the dissertation shall be approximately 40,000 words, exclusive of footnotes and bibliography.

-- The dissertation shall be examined by the dissertation supervisor and an external examiner chosen by the Faculty. - Candidates may be examined on the subject matter of the dissertation if the above examiners so decide.
+- Candidates shall be required to submit their dissertations within three years.
+Extensions will be granted only in exceptional circumstances. - The dissertation shall be examined by the dissertation supervisor and an external examiner chosen by the Faculty. - Candidates may be examined on the subject matter of the dissertation if the above examiners so decide.

-The Final Assessment of the MTh (Mode A / Pure Research) is a weighted culmination of the following:
+The Final Assessment of the MTh (Pure Research) is a weighted culmination of the following:

-- Seminar Courses 50 credits - Dissertation 70 credits
+Seminar Course 10 credits Dissertation 110 credits

-Any theological language courses, as well as the Research Colloquium are qualifying requirements and do not form part of the final assessment.
+Any theological language courses are qualifying requirements and do not form part of the final assessment.